build-on-aws/content/tutorials/s3-batch-operations-restore/index.md

 1. You can leave the remaining options as defaults.
 Navigate to the bottom of the page and choose **Create bucket**.

 1. **Archive objects into the Glacier Flexible Retrieval storage class**
-### Step 2: Create sample files and manififest file
+### Step 2: Create sample files and manifest file
-2.1 On your workstation, create a text file that contains sample text and save it to your workstation.
+1. On your workstation, create a text file that contains sample text and save it to your workstation.
 To create these files, you can leverage the command prompt and the sample command shown below.
 You can also use any of your existing files for the purpose of this tutorial.

 echo “sample file 1” > testfile-1.txt